sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 Using webhooks is highly recommended when using [Campaigns](../../user/campaigns.md), since they speed up the syncing of pull request data between Bitbucket Server and Sourcegraph and make it more efficient.

-> NOTE: Version 1.3.3 or higher is required for Build Status support.

 To set up webhooks:

 1. Connect Bitbucket Server to Sourcegraph (_see instructions above_).